-On weighted wheel
+On a weighted wheel

 Pros and cons

-That’s why run flat tyres should not be used in cars without a pressure control system, as you may not feel that the tyre is punctured when driving straight, while a successful repair becomes less and less possible with every kilometre you drive, not to mention unexpected changes in your car's behaviour when taking a corner at higher speeds.
+That’s why run flat tyres should not be used in cars without a pressure control system, as you may not feel that the tyre is punctured when driving straight, while a successful repair becomes less and less possible with every kilometre you drive - not to mention the unexpected changes in your car's behaviour when taking a corner at higher speeds.

-The main advantage of run flat tyres is their increased safety when flat and the ability to continue driving, which is significant.
-The main drawbacks when compared to traditional tyres are the decreased comfort, especially on bumpy roads, higher purchase price and the need to replace the tyre after driving longer distance using run on flat, which often means replacing two tyres on the same axle, as the tyres should not only be identical in type, but also in tread wear to avoid aquaplaning.
+The main advantage of run flat tyres is, of course, their increased safety when flat and the ability to continue driving.
+The main drawbacks, when compared to traditional car tyres, are the decreased comfort, especially on bumpy roads, higher purchase price and the need to replace the tyre after driving longer distance using run on flat, which often means replacing two tyres on the same axle, as the tyres should not only be identical in type, but also in tread wear to avoid aquaplaning.